bhu1deo/Data-Analytics-Projects/Tableau_Projects/ReadMe.md

 **Dataset-1:**

 Tableau Project Dataset and Details: We have a superstore dataset at our hand.
-We have sales, profit, discount, returns as our measures.
-We also have some qualitative dimensions.
+We have sales, quantity, profit, discount, returns as our measures.
+We also have some qualitative dimensions (city, state, postal-code, region, category, sub-category).
+We want to find out how does the store fare when segmented by regions in the US.
+A category-wise and sub-category wise analysis to identify high ticket orders and margins across products.

 Questions: